Windows development environment

 If this produces a "command not found" error, you most likely did not install

-When that command completes, possibly with a harmless warning or two, it's time to activate the version of MongoDB we want:
+When that command completes, possibly with a harmless warning or two, we're ready to set up a data folder and launch MongoDB.

 # Creating a data folder for MongoDB